Ever wondered, can dogs eat asparagus?

 And while we would recommend easy-to-digest veggies like green beans; asparagus is not exactly on our list of highly recommended dog treats.

 Can Dogs Eat Asparagus: Nutritional Perspective

-Asparagus is rich in some minerals and vitamins.
-This includes Vitamin A, B, C and K and minerals such as folate, iron etc.
+Asparagus is rich in minerals and vitamins.
+This includes vitamins A, B, C, and K and minerals such as folate, iron, etc.

 So really, while it is okay to feed your pets asparagus, there isn’t as much benefit to them eating it as one might imagine.